-Community Cats TNR is thankful for a grant award in 2018 from an anonymous donor foundation with a mission to assist animal welfare organizations in Michigan.
-The grant award of $1,000 was used to provide extra services including flea/earmite treatment, pain medications, and antibiotic injections as needed.
+Community Cats TNR is thankful for a grant award in 2022 from an anonymous donor foundation with a mission to assist animal welfare organizations in Michigan.
+The grant award of $2,500 was used for spay/neuter veterinarian services.

 Community Cats TNR, a local, non-profit group of volunteers, in partnership with Country Veterinary Clinic, P.C. and Animal Hospital of Ludington, has Trap-Neuter-Returned (TNRd) 1,200 Community Cats as of November 5, 2021.

-Community Cats TNR volunteers trap and transport the cats to a veterinary clinic where they are given a health check, rabies and distemper vaccines, parasite treatment, and are spayed or neutered.
+Community Cats TNR volunteers trap and transport the cats to a veterinary clinic where they are given a health check, rabies and distemper vaccines, parasite treatment, are spayed or neutered and administered pain medication.
 The left ear of each cat is tipped for identification purposes.
 After surgery, volunteers care for the cats in a quiet, temperature controlled environment for one to four days before returning them to their colony and caregiver for continued monitoring.

 Set traps are watched at all times to assure that trapped cats are not injured or subjected to heat, cold or rain.
 As soon as the trap is triggered, it is immediately covered with a sheet or blanket to calm the cat and reduce stress.
 The trapped cat is then removed to a quiet location to await surgery.
 Set traps are never left unattended, especially overnight and cats are not trapped during winter months to avoid stress of cold temperatures and surgery at the same time.

 The organization focuses on homeless cats that need to be trapped for safe handling and transport to the veterinary clinic.
 People who are caring for friendly strays are encouraged to arrange for surgery with their own veterinarian and to contact www.fixingfurryfriends.org to secure a spay/neuter certificate to pay for a portion of the cost.
-Those who have free-roaming, feral, unsocialized cats that need to be trapped may call 845-7888 or 843-9312 for more information.
 Community Cats TNR does not assist with surgery costs for pet cats and is not equipped to handle rescue situations.

-Based upon the most conservative calculation of the birth and survival rate of only one litter per year per female, we estimate that the Community Cats TNR program has prevented the birth of at least 127,000 unwanted kittens so far.
+Based upon the most conservative calculation of the birth and survival rate of only one litter per year per female, it is estimated that the Community Cats TNR program has prevented the birth of at least 268,000 unwanted kittens so far.
 Further, Trap-Neuter-Return has an immediate effect by reducing the neighborhood birth rate and potentially reducing the annual intake by Mason County Animal Control.

-Community Cats TNR relies on support from the community in the form of direct and memorial donations and fundraisers to continue its goal to achieve population decline of the free-roaming, feral, and/or abandoned cats in our area.
-Thanks to the generosity of a caring community, this goal has become measurable and real.
+Community Cats TNR relies on support from the community in the form of direct and memorial donations and fundraisers.